 Fit a gutter bracket near the top of the fascia board at one end of the guttering (the opposite end to the stop-end outlet, if you have one).
 Then tie a builder's line or piece of string around the base of the bracket.

 To position the gutter outlet accurately, hold a plumb line against the fascia directly over the drain.
 Mark the position on the fascia with a pencil.
 Fit the gutter outlet no more than 50mm below the level of the roof tiles - following the manufacturer's advice about the size and number of screws to use.

 Stretch your string or builder's line from the bracket along the fascia board and tie it to the outlet.
 Use a spirit level to check that the string slopes towards the outlet.
 Although it's not essential, a slight fall (10mm every 6m of gutter) will help the water to drain efficiently.

-Mark the position of the other brackets - you should space them no more than 1m apart and no more than 150mm from any joint or fitting.
+Mark the position of the other brackets - you should space them no more than 800mm apart, or 600mm if the pitch of the roof is really steep, and no more than 150mm from any joint or fitting.
 If the outlet is in the middle of the gutter, repeat the process with a bracket at the other end of the guttering run so it also slopes towards the outlet.